The Swiss Employment Contract: Legal Foundations

 The subordinate relationship is the essential distinguishing criterion of an employment contract from other contracts.
 In the event of a dispute over the classification of a contract, the judge will carefully analyze whether there is a relationship of subordination between the contracting parties.

-This problem often arises when it comes to distinguishing between a contract of employment and a contract of mandate.
-This distinction is very important in practice, as employment contracts may be subject to numerous rules designed to protect the employee (e.g. notice period for termination, minimum wage, collective bargaining agreement, etc.).
+This problem often arises when it comes to distinguishing between a contract of agency and a contract of employment.
+This distinction is very important in practice, as the employment contract may be subject to numerous rules designed to protect the employee (e.g. notice period to terminate the contract, minimum wage, Collective Labour Agreementsetc.).

 What's more, the self-employed agent alone pays 100 % of his social security contributions, whereas in principle the employer and the employee bear 50 % of the payment of these charges.